gvwilson/thirdbit/_posts/2016/2016-09-05-we-still-cant-have-nice-things.md

 ## It gets worse.

 There's another problem here.
-We don't want our pages to have URLs that start with `gloom.github.io` --- we want them to start with `optimism.org`, because that's the name of *our* website.
+We don't want our pages to have URLs that start with `gloom.github.io`—we want them to start with `optimism.org`, because that's the name of *our* website.
 GitHub lets us do this using something called a CNAME.
 In brief,